-Though I cannot see without a hand magnifying lens (just ordered one!) if they have the requisite tiny markings, I’m betting from its overall appearance and velvety surface that this is the larval stage of the cabbage butterfly, Pieris rapae, because I have also seen its adult stage flying around, a smallish white butterfly with a couple of smudgy spots on each wing.
+Though I cannot see without a hand magnifying lens if they have the requisite tiny markings, I’m betting from its overall appearance and velvety surface that this is the larval stage of the cabbage white butterfly, Pieris rapae, because I have also seen its adult stage flying around, a smallish butterfly with a couple of smudgy spots on each white wing.

-This fact sheet (a pdf) from Ohio State University Department of Entomology is extremely detailed on my latest visitor, also known as the imported cabbage worm, and other pests of cabbage relatives, including cabbage looper and the caterpillar of the diamondback moth.
+This article from Missouri Botanical Garden is extremely detailed on my latest visitor, also known as the imported cabbage worm, and other pests of cabbage relatives, including cabbage looper and the caterpillar of the diamondback moth.
 The latter two caterpillars are smooth, not velvety, among other clues to differentiating among the three.

-After picking, I rinse off the plants, since the appearance of fresh tiny drops of gray-black excrement will signal the next time if, and perhaps just where, the hungry caterpillars are chewing.
+After picking the pests, I rinse the plants, since the appearance of fresh tiny drops of gray-black excrement will signal the next time if, and perhaps just where, the hungry caterpillars are chewing.
 I wish I had left my row cover in place, to prevent the butterflies from laying eggs on the leaf undersides, or checked the undersides of leaves for eggs when I saw the butterflies; live and learn.

-I’m putting out a welcome sign for various species of wasps that target and parasitize these unwanted caterpillars (all detailed, with drawings, in the Ohio State pdf factsheet).
-I’ll be certain to clean up extra-carefully this year, to reduce the chance of overwintering pupae, and am reading up on weeds in the cabbage family (wild mustards, for instance, and shepherd’s purse, among other) with a sterner eye to their removal.
+I’m putting out a welcome sign for various species of wasps that target and parasitize these unwanted caterpillars (there is a photo of their eggs on this page the Missouri Botanical website, at the bottom of the page).
+Most important: I’ll be certain to clean up extra carefully this year, to reduce the chance of overwintering pupae.
+I’m also reading up on weeds in the cabbage family (wild mustards, for instance, and shepherd’s purse, among others) with a sterner eye to removal.

 The bad news: The imported cabbage worm will have multiple generations each season, so I guess this routine will become a familiar one.
-I don’t even really mind if they eat the tough outer leaves of the broccoli or Brussels sprouts plants, but somehow I don’t think they’ll respect any such boundaries, and are probably already eyeing the buds-to-be of the parts I’d hoped to serve up for my supper later this season.
+I don’t even really mind if they eat the tough outer leaves of the broccoli or Brussels sprouts plants.
+Somehow I don’t think they’ll respect any such boundaries, and are probably already eyeing the buds-to-be of the parts I’d hoped to serve up for my supper later this season.
 Damn.